dotnet/docs-tools/WhatsNew.Cli/README.md

 ### `navigationOptions` properties

 These options apply in the 2.0 release of the What's New tool.
+Furthermore, these options are only used when the `--savefile` option isn't included on the command line.
+When the safe tile isn't included, the tool assumes separate files are created for each month.
+In addition to updating the files, the tool updates the associated TOC nodes, and any index nodes.

 The 2.0 release will update nodes in a TOC and an index file in addition to creating the What's New file.
 That requires config options for how many What's New files to keep publishing, and where to find the YML nodes to update.

 | Property                  | Description | Example |
 | ------------------------- | ----------- | ------- |